 Mudrooms can be the most underrated room in the household, which makes it an afterthought when trying to organize your home.
 Aside from the overlooking, many aspects must be considered, such as its compatibility with the rest of the home and whether it will endure the test of time.
 With the variety of storage options, it can sometimes become more of a hassle than a fun improvement.
 However, these mudroom design ideas can help you decide what fits in your home.

-Confined spaces, typically on the small side, mudrooms are dedicated to storage of everyday items such as: coats, shoes, laundry items, cleaning supplies.
+Confined spaces, typically on the small side, mudrooms are dedicated to the storage of everyday items such as coats, shoes, laundry items, cleaning supplies.

 Benefits of a Mudroom

 A mudroom acts as a transition between the outdoors and the indoors, mainly functioning as a hold for things that would clutter up the house and as a storage space for the everyday “go-to” items.
 As we’ve become more casual in the way we live, entrances often adjacent to the garage have become the main entryway into the home.
 Transitional spaces of the home are often cramped, cluttered, and overlooked, but when form and function work in harmony, these “in-between” space can have a dramatic impact.
 If you are considering investing in a mudroom, consider these benefits:

 - Mudrooms help create additional storage space